NativeScript/docs/content/guide/updating-an-app.md

 #### Building the runtimes

-As the NativeScript framework gets distributed via npm, the runtimes are also packed as npm packages.
-For consistency reasons, the native builds (gradle/xcode-build) are wrapped by grunt builds that do the job.
+The NativeScript framework and runtimes are distributed as npm packages.
+To maintain consistency, the native builds (gradle/xcode-build) are encapsulated within grunt builds.

 #### Building the Android runtime